Artsdatabanken/okologiskegrunnkart/README.md

 </a>
 <br/>Thanks to BrowserStack for providing an open-source account for testing & development!

-## Oppsett django og kartlagfila
+## Setting up django and kartlag file

-Les mer på vår wiki:
+Read more in our wiki:

 - https://github.com/Artsdatabanken/okologiskegrunnkart/wiki/%C3%85-sette-opp-django-kartlag.js-%5Butvikling%5D